![]() deutsches Glossar |

 which

-depends on the posession of a token which is handed out the train
+the movement authority for a block section depends on the posession of a token which is handed out the train

-engineer and handed back after clearing the section.
+driver and handed back after clearing the section.

 TOKENLESS BLOCK SYSTEM